LydsLido/python-test-project/README.md

 # python-test-project
-Test Project while learning python
+Test Project created by Lydia for learning python